-Grommets should improve your child’s hearing straight away.
+Grommets tend to improve your child’s hearing straight away although it can take a few days in some cases for the hearing to return.
 Some children think everything sounds too loud until they get used to having normal hearing again.
 This usually takes only a few days.

-Your child should usually be able to go back to school or nursery the day after the operation.
+Your child should usually be able to go back to school or nursery a day or two after the operation.

 Things that can go wrong after grommet surgery